machinetranslate/machinetranslate.org/industry/data-confidentiality.md

 **Data confidentiality** terms or policies govern how machine translation providers use client data.

-Depending on their policies, machine translation providers might use client data to improve their services.
+Some machine translation providers use client data to train and improve their translation systems.
 Confidential data for machine translation include:

 - Client consumer user data
 - Client business transaction data